vestrel00/contacts-android/docs/other/link-unlink-contacts.md

 > ℹ️ For more info, read [Query contacts (advanced)](./../basics/query-contacts-advanced.md).

-Alternatively, you may use the extensions provided in `ContactLikResult`.
+Alternatively, you may use the extensions provided in `contact.core.util.ContactUnlinkResult.kt`.
 To get the Contacts of all unlinked RawContacts,

 ```kotlin
 val contacts = unlinkResult.contacts(contactsApi)
 ```

-## Changes are immediate and are not applied to the receiver

-These apply to set and clear functions.

-1. Changes are immediate.
-    - These functions will make the changes to the Contacts Provider database immediately.
-You do not need to use update APIs to commit the changes.
-2. Changes are not applied to the receiver.
-    - This function call does NOT mutate immutable or mutable receivers.
-Therefore, you should use query APIs or refresh extensions or process the result of this function call to get the most up-to-date reference to mutable or immutable entity that contains the changes in the Contacts Provider database.

 ## Performing linking/unlinking asynchronously